 Book a hike

 The Red Sea Mountain Trail is currently open for day hikes.
 Any section can be accessed and hikers can walk the whole day, but they must leave before sunset.
 Every morning, it opens again from 7am.
 Hurghada's security officials fix conditions under which tourism operates.
-Currently, local security have approved day trips.
-Clearance for overnight trips is still under consideration.
 Egypt's Ministry of Tourism have supported the Red Sea Mountain Trail, giving it high-level backing.
-Our sister project, the Sinai Trail, has operated overnight trips since 2015 and last year completed a 24 day hike.
-The Red Sea Mountain Trail Association expects overnight trips to be possible from autumn.
-Hiking tourism is new in Hurghada, which is why it is taking Egypt's security more time to recognise it and ensure it can be fully established in the region.
-A comprehensive series of one day hikes is set out below, which will support the Red Sea Mountain Trail and its communities until overnight clearance is given.
+Our sister project, the Sinai Trail, has operated overnight trips since 2015 and completed extended thru hikes each of the last few years.
+The Red Sea Mountain Trail Association expects overnight trips to be possible in 2023, but nothing can be said with certainty.
+A comprehensive series of one day hikes is set out below, which will support the Red Sea Mountain Trail and its communities until overnight clearance is given by offiicals.
 Even when overnight trips are operating, one day trips will remain an important foundation for the trail.
 These one day hikes show the Red Sea Mountain Trail's most beautiful mountains, wadis and historical highlights.
 Options exist for all levels of fitness, experience and ability.
-Trips can be booked privately, by individuals for groups of upto six.
+Trips can be booked privately for groups of upto six.

 Easy & moderate hikes